Conditional Image Synthesis with Diffusion Models: A Survey: Condition integration in denoising networks

 \subsubsection{Backbone Fine-tuning}

 Currently, most of the re-purposing works confine the fine-tuning only on conditional encoders and condition injection modules to ease the computational burden.
-However, for conditional inputs containing multimodal components or intricate semantics, performing fine-tuning while freezing the parameters in T2I backbone often fails to fully learn intrinsic connections between the conditional input and target image.
-In this case, fine-tuning the T2I backbone together with conditional encoders and condition injection modules is a more preferable choice.
-Base on the fine-tuning strategy, we categorize these works into two types: (a) Fully supervised fine-tuning on annotated datasets, and (b) Self-supervised fine-tuning on bare image datasets.
+However, for conditional inputs that contain multimodal components or intricate semantics, performing fine-tuning while freezing the parameters in T2I backbone often fails to fully understand intrinsic connections between the conditional input and target image.
+In these scenarios, fine-tuning the T2I backbone together with encoders and condition injection modules is a more preferable choice.
+Based on the fine-tuning strategy, we categorize these works into two types: (a) Fully supervised fine-tuning on annotated datasets, and (b) Self-supervised fine-tuning on bare image dataset.